 Species blinking out, shrinking populations and significant range contractions caused by human activities have negative impacts on biodiversity as well as ecosystem functions and services.
 Extinction events have happened before in our Earth’s history, but this time, they are happening much faster.

-Concerned scientists, citizens and governments have been raising the alarm over habitat and biodiversity loss and related issues for decades.
+Concerned scientists, citizens, and governments have been raising the alarm over habitat and biodiversity loss and related issues for decades.
 Solutions, including designation and creation of protected areas, have so far failed at effectively addressing the problem.
 Haphazard placement and lack of strong management are among the reasons.

-However, my coauthors and I — members of the IUCN Connectivity Conservation Specialist Group — have released new Guidelines for Conserving Connectivity through Ecological Networks and Corridors.
+Members of the IUCN Connectivity Conservation Specialist Group — have released new Guidelines for Conserving Connectivity through Ecological Networks and Corridors.
 These recommendations, the first of their kind, suggest a major shortcoming in conservation to date: lack of consideration for connectivity between protected areas.

 While the concept of an ecological corridor is easy to grasp, efforts to date to conserve corridors between protected areas have come up short.
 This is in part due to the fact the concept is quite new and the conservation tools that we have in place were not developed with conserving connectivity in mind.
-Yet, the bulk of data demonstrates that, more than ever, maintaining ecological connectivity through corridors is key to conservation of our natural world.
+Yet, the bulk of data demonstrates that, more than ever, maintaining ecological connectivity through corridors is key to the conservation of our natural world.

 Connected, protected and conserved areas are stronger, and corridors are a major component in successfully fighting fragmentation and strengthening biodiversity.
 These physical links are one of the most important ways to ensure species are able to move between protected areas and maintain genetic strength.

-Wildlife have many reasons to travel across landscapes and between large protected havens.
+Wildlife has many reasons to travel across landscapes and between large protected havens.
 Daily movements, seasonal migrations, shifting habitats, escaping natural ecosystem disturbances, or the need to adapt to climate change are all possible.

 What they face as barriers to their movement can vary as well.
-Fencing, highways, towns and other development often stands in the way of finding mates, food or new places to thrive.
-Connectivity conservation is therefore needed at local, regional and global levels and across landscapes with various degrees of influence from people.
+Fencing, highways, towns, and other development often stands in the way of finding mates, food, or new places to thrive.
+Connectivity conservation is therefore needed at local, regional, and global levels and across landscapes with various degrees of influence from people.

 Connectivity management ranges from smaller scales, such as between streams or berry patches, to regional and even continental scales, such as major rivers or mountain ranges.
 Increasingly, looking at landscapes at the scale at which wildlife uses it has become a focus in the conservation world.